 Thank you very much to Dean Blackmon and Dean Keul.
 I enjoyed our time together immensely and look forward to speaking with you again.
 Many thanks to everyone who participated in the discussion on Facebook.

-Check out part 2 of this series on multipotentialite resumes.
+Check out part 2 of our series on multipotentialite resumes.